xiaoyunyang/xiaoyunyang.github.io/content/post/programming/guide-git.md

 	`$ git pull upstream master`

+## Branching

+When we develop software on a team of developers, everyone would work to commit changes to a development branch.
+Every new feature added would correspond to a ticket in Jira's backlog.
+When you work on each ticket, you create a feature branch from the development branch and then you would submit a pull request to the development branch with the Jira ticket number in the commit message.

+To illustrate how branching works, check out this [toy repo](https://github.com/xiaoyunyang/toy-repo)

 # Other Useful Commands
 Some useful things you can do when things go haywire or just to get the most usefulness out of git: